kptdev/kpt/site/reference/cli/fn/eval/README.md

 --image, i:
   Container image of the function to execute e.g. `gcr.io/kpt-fn/set-namespace:v0.1`.
-  `eval` executes only one function, so do not use `--exec-path` flag with this flag.
+  `eval` executes only one function, so do not use `--exec` flag with this flag.

 --image-pull-policy:
   If the image should be pulled before rendering the package(s).
 It can be set